Skip to content

 This threshold is "reached" if the battery SoC or voltage value is greater or equal to this threshold value.

-See Full Solar-Passthrough documentation.
+See the Full Solar-Passthrough documentation.

 Set to 0% (SoC threshold) and 66V (voltage threshold) to effectively disable Full Solar-Passthrough while keeping Solar-Passthrough.
 Otherwise this is typically set to a value that indicates a (nearly) fully charged battery.